dsidler88/Sample_Actions/README.md

 Github Actions

-The automated action will work natively if the script .github/workflows/actions.yaml is included in the repo.
+The automated actions will work natively if the folder and script are included:

+.github/workflows/actions.yaml included in the root repository.